vangheem/nvg_blog/_posts/2018-09-17-why-plone-resource-registries-happened.md

 - Buggy and difficult to understand when problems occurred
 - Difficult to change development paradigms when people are used to traditional frontend development

-One good thing about it is that it forced the community into learning and exploring different approaches to integrating frontend development with Plone.
+One good thing about it is that it encouraged the community into learning and exploring different approaches to integrating frontend development with Plone.